close Business Finance Invest Bullets Most Viewed

 Almost three months before the IPO, the board of directors meet and review the audit.
 The company then joins the stock exchange that will list its IPO.

-In the final month, the company files its prospectus with the SEBI.
-It also issues press notes announcing the availability of the shares to the general public.
+In the final month, the company files its prospectus with the SEBI and issues press notes announcing the shares' availability to the general public.

 The fourth step of the IPO process is stabilization.
 It happens just after the IPO.
 The underwriter creates a market for the stock after it has been issued.
-It makes sure that there is a good amount of buyers to keep the stock at a reasonable price.
-It lasts for 25 days which is the “quiet period”.
+It ensures that there is a good number of buyers to keep the stock at a reasonable price.
+It lasts for 25 days, which is the “quiet period”.

 The fifth and final stage of the IPO process is the transition to the open market competition.
 It starts after the quiet period ends.
 The underwriters provide approximate company’s earnings, which helps the investors as they transition depending upon the public information about the company.